iotaledger/documentation/utils/0.1/community/one-command-tangle/overview.md

 # One-command private Tangle

 **For testing, you may not want to publish test data on one of the public networks.
-In this guide, you set up your own IOTA network by using a single [Docker](https://www.docker.com/why-docker) command.
+In this tutorial, you set up your own IOTA network by using a single [Docker](https://www.docker.com/why-docker) command.
 When you run this command, you'll have your own IOTA test network and 2.7Pi (the maximum amount) of test [IOTA tokens](root://getting-started/0.1/clients/token.md).
 You can use this application to test your ideas and applications without risking any monetary value.**

 :::info:Go to GitHub
 For quickstart instructions or to read the source code, [go to the GitHub repository](https://github.com/iota-community/one-command-tangle).